Privacy Policy

 We may use Software Data to:

-• use as source information to building learning analytics models to enhance teaching and learning at scale; or
+- Use as source information to build learning analytics models to enhance teaching and learning at scale; or

 Additionally, we may use Software Data collected about learners enrolled in U-M learning experiences to send advertisements or other marketing materials via email about other programs, promotions or services to students enrolled in U-M courses and programs if they have requested or agreed to receive such information, or where we are otherwise permitted by local law to contact these learners for these purposes.